Rookielgc/mot_project/README.md

 ## Installation
-The codebases are built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [CenterTrack](https://github.com/xingyizhou/CenterTrack).
+The codebases are built on top of [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [CenterTrack](https://github.com/xingyizhou/CenterTrack) and [Enhancing Your Trained DETRs with Box Refinement](https://github.com/YiqunChen1999/RefineBox.).

 #### Requirements
 - Linux, CUDA>=9.2, GCC>=5.4
+- detrex, detectron2
 - Python>=3.7
 - PyTorch ≥ 1.5 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   You can install them together at [pytorch.org](https://pytorch.org) to make sure of this